labd/go-commercelayer-sdk/api/docs/OrderAmountPromotionRuleCreateDataRelationships.md

 ### GetPromotion

-`func (o *OrderAmountPromotionRuleCreateDataRelationships) GetPromotion() CouponCodesPromotionRuleCreateDataRelationshipsPromotion`
+`func (o *OrderAmountPromotionRuleCreateDataRelationships) GetPromotion() OrderAmountPromotionRuleCreateDataRelationshipsPromotion`

 GetPromotion returns the Promotion field if non-nil, zero value otherwise.

 ### GetPromotionOk

-`func (o *OrderAmountPromotionRuleCreateDataRelationships) GetPromotionOk() (*CouponCodesPromotionRuleCreateDataRelationshipsPromotion, bool)`
+`func (o *OrderAmountPromotionRuleCreateDataRelationships) GetPromotionOk() (*OrderAmountPromotionRuleCreateDataRelationshipsPromotion, bool)`

 GetPromotionOk returns a tuple with the Promotion field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

 ### SetPromotion

-`func (o *OrderAmountPromotionRuleCreateDataRelationships) SetPromotion(v CouponCodesPromotionRuleCreateDataRelationshipsPromotion)`
+`func (o *OrderAmountPromotionRuleCreateDataRelationships) SetPromotion(v OrderAmountPromotionRuleCreateDataRelationshipsPromotion)`

 SetPromotion sets Promotion field to given value.